F01

 • Prerequisites: Before configuring VS Code to work with Unity, confirm the following:

-• Unity is Installed: If you haven’t already, install a recent version of Unity (2020+ recommended).
+• Unity is Installed: If you haven’t already, install a recent version of Unity (Unity 6 or later recommended).
 The Unity Hub can help manage versions and project templates.

 • Visual Studio Code is Installed: Download and install the latest version of Visual Studio Code.